-The link between recognition and motivation
+Corporate Gifts: The link between recognition and motivation

-The days of gold stars may have long passed, but the critical role played by public acknowledgment and reward for hard work continues right through our working lives.
+The days of gold stars may have long passed, but the critical role played by public acknowledgment and rewards for hard work continues right through our working lives.
 Yes, everyone knows it needs to be done.
 But whether it’s actually being done effectively is another question altogether.

 Reputation – recognition and reward contributions to a positive workplace culture that creates loyalty within and external admiration; and

 Moreover, we now have half a century of research showing that employees are motivated by more than money alone and that non-financial recognition and reward plays significantly into that axis of retention, reputation and relationships.
 This is not to say that non-financial rewards shouldn’t have financial value – not at all.
 Nor is the suggestion that financial rewards – e.g. pay rises, cash bonuses – are not still important.
-Rather, it’s to be aware that cash can get quickly subsumed into employees’ salaries and lost track of, whereas a non-cash reward remains distinct and will always carry the association of the hard work and praise which brought it about.
+Rather, it’s to be aware that cash can get quickly subsumed into employees’ salaries and lost track of, whereas a non-cash reward remains distinct such as various corporate gifts and will always carry the association of the hard work and praise which brought it about.

 But a Prezzee eGift Card changes the game and raises the bar in several significant ways: